 The red cell distribution width (RDW) is an index of the variation in red blood cell volume within the red cell population.
-It is a parameter provided by automated hematology analyzers and is the electronic equivalent of anisocytosis or variation in red blood cell size that is judged by smear examination.
-Mathematically, it is the coefficient of variation, i.e.,
+It is a parameter provided by automated hematology analyzers and is the electronic equivalent of anisocytosis or variation in red blood cell size that is judged by smear examination (although the latter shows diameter of flattened cells versus volume of cells in solution as detected within a hematologic analyzer).
+Mathematically, it is the coefficient of variation of the RBC volume, i.e.,

 RDW (%) = (Standard deviation ÷ mean) cell volume x 100